Mrdnkosi2252/alx-airbnb-database/database-script-0x02/README.md

 2. Execute the `seed.sql` script in a SQL environment (e.g., MySQL, PostgreSQL) that supports UUID and ENUM types.
 3. Verify data insertion using SELECT queries (e.g., `SELECT * FROM User;`).

-## Notes
-- UUIDs are manually assigned for simplicity; in production, use a UUID generator.
-- Dates are set relative to June 30, 2025, reflecting future bookings and past actions.
-- Adjust VARCHAR lengths or DECIMAL precision if needed based on your schema.